Why People Need Pensions

 The principal reason so many older Americans become poor when they retire is that we rely on a patchwork of private retirement income programs to supplement our Social Security system.

 Congress has recognized the critical importance of pensions and retirement savings plans by providing them with preferential tax treatment.
-For 2012, the tax subsidy for private and public retirement plans is $135.8 billion, the largest of all federal tax expenditures.
+For 2018, the tax subsidy for private and public retirement plans is $198.7 billion, one of the largest of the federal tax expenditures.

 Looking for help with your retirement plan?